Skip to main content

 CSRA

 Community Spouse Resource Allowance: the amount of countable assets the community spouse keeps.
-Largely moot in California after 2024 because there’s no asset limit.
+Relevant again in California after the Medi-Cal asset limit was reinstated on January 1, 2026.
+The 2026 maximum CSRA is $162,660 and the minimum is $32,532.

 MMMNA